-Life Insurance covers regular full-time and part-time employees with an established Full-Time Equivalency (FTE) of 0.50 or greater.
+Life Insurance covers all regular full-time employees and all part-time employees with an established Full-Time Equivalency (FTE) of 0.50 or greater.

-Coverage begins on the first day of the month coincident with or next following the date of employment.
+Coverage begins on the first day of the month coincident with or next following the date of employment, provided the employee has completed all paperwork and submitted it to the Department of Human Resources within 30 days of the date of hire.
 At the expense of the College, employees are enrolled in a group term life insurance plan, which also has a matching accidental death benefit.

-This plan provides a death benefit equal to 100% of the employee's annual earnings to a maximum of \$125,000.
+This plan provides a death benefit equal to 100% of the employee's annual base salary.
+If the employee's salary is not in even thousand increments, the amount of coverage is rounded up to the next whole thousand.
+For instance, if an employee's annual salary is \$20,950, the amount of coverage is rounded to \$21,000.
+The maximum benefit allowed is \$125,000.
 The amount of coverage is automatically adjusted when an employee receives any changes in salary, not to exceed the maximum.
-The amount of life insurance reduces to 50% at age 75 and ends the last day of employment.
+The amount of life insurance reduces to 50% at age 75 and ends at termination.

-This plan provides a matching accidental death and dismemberment benefit equal to 100% of the employee's basic life benefit amount.
+This plan provides a matching accidental death benefit equal to 100% of the employee's annual base salary.
 With the matching accidental death benefit, the basic life benefit amount is doubled if death is the result of an accident.
-The plan also features an accelerated death benefit, which allows an employee to collect 80% of their benefit when the individual is diagnosed as being terminally ill and expected to die within twelve months.
+The plan also features an accelerated death benefit, which allows an employee to collect 80% of her or his benefit when she or he is diagnosed as being terminally ill and expected to die within twelve months.
 In addition, benefits are available if you lose sight, speech, hearing, hand, or foot.
 There is a waiver of the premium in the event of your Total Disability.